mgechev/angular-aop/README.md

         methodPattern: /Special|getArticleById/
     }));

-This code will invoke the `Authorization` service before executing the methods which match the pattern: `/Special|getArticleById/`.
+This code will invoke the `Authorization` service before executing the methods which match the pattern: `/Special|getArticleById/` and an `Error` is thrown the `Logger` will log it with detailed information.
+Notice that `onThrowOf`, `before` and all the methods listed bellow returns object with the same methods so chaining is possible.
 We can also match the methods not only by its names but also by its arguments: